Kunull/Writeups/docs/Pwnable.kr/Toddler's Bottle/passcode.md

 }
 ```

-The chellenge has two functions:
+The challenge has two functions:

 - `welcome()`:
     - Sets a buffer `name` which is 100 bytes long.